 Responsibility to our community

-A big part of being relevant to our clients and connected to our community and the wider world is being aware of the impact our business has on those around us.
-Our corporate social responsibility strategy allows us to have a positive effect on our people, clients and suppliers, community and environment.
-Some of the ways we do our part for those around us are by giving back through our pro bono work, having a dedicated corporate social responsibility (CSR) programme, and working in a sustainable way.
+Some of the ways we do our part for those around us are by giving back through our pro bono work, having a dedicated community programme, and working in a sustainable way.

 Environment & sustainability

 We are committed to making our workplace and the way we approach work as sustainable as possible, by being aware of our footprint on the environment and what we can do to minimise it.
 Our environmental footprint and commitment to being a sustainable business includes: